 Amortization methods and useful lives are reviewed at each fiscal year end and revised as necessary.
 If expectations for the useful life of an intangible asset differ from previous estimates or if the pattern of consumption of the future economic benefits included in the intangible asset changes significantly, the change is accounted for as a change in estimate under IAS 8.

 The estimated useful lives of the major intangible assets are as follows

-Software development: 5 years Other intangible assets: 5 to 10 years
+Software development: 5 years

+Others (Note): 5 to10 years